-Matija Ferlin: STAGING A PLAY: ANTIGONE
+Matija Ferlin: Staging a Play: ANTIGONE

 Dramaturgy: Goran Ferčec

-Set design: Mauricio Ferlin
+Set Design: Mauricio Ferlin

 Music: Luka Prinčič

-Produced by: Emanat, Matija Ferlin
+Production: Emanat, Matija Ferlin

 The performance is in English with Slovene translation.